el2727/Transliteration/output/README.md

-Tested with Sequitur the following systems:
+Tested with Sequitur the following languages:
 - Balinese
 - Korean
 - Russian